Date: 26 July 2015. Finding Your Boat

 is ideal.
 You want him to have a good working background.

-Specifically, he didn't merely write checks.
+Specifically, he did not merely write checks.
 Instead, he

 either did the jobs himself, or knew how to do so and opted to